AlGepe/OmniSnippets_JS/docs/generalTips/uxGuidelines/textBlock/intro.rst

 Text blocks
 ===========

+.. seealso:: :ref:`How to create, edit, and delete text blocks<textBlocks>`

 Text blocks contain exclusively text.
 You can use them to display results by reading their values, warnings, and additional information.

 Text blocks support the addition of multiple chunks of text in sequential order.
 Each chunk can have multiple alternatives selected through standard visibility rules.

 Text blocks support both markdown and LaTeX.
 Restrict the use of the latter only in situations where it's the only option left.

 A text block has two attributes: :ref:`format <uxTextBlockFormat>` and :ref:`type <uxTextBlockType>`.
 You can choose only one value for each option for all the chunks of a block.